carolinac22/rocketchat.github.io/_posts/2019/2020/02/2020-02-18-challenges-slack-migration.md

 ## FLEXIBILITY AND AGILITY

-Rocket.chat´s technology allows more than 1000k integrations.
+Rocket.Chat´s technology allows more than 1000k integrations.
 From bots, to facebook messenger  whatsapp or slack, the options are almost unlimited.
 Furthermore, its short release cycle does not only allow an agile usability but also scalability whether you opt for a self managed or saas version

 ### INTERCONNECTIVITY

-Interconnectivity with the federation is a unique feature that enables the communication with other Rocket.chat servers.
+Interconnectivity with the federation is a unique feature that enables the communication with other Rocket.Chat servers.
 Find and exchange messages and files unlimitedly.

 ### SAFE FOR YOUR DATA